Medical prescription: Non-prescription drug prescriptions

 Over-the-counter medications and non-controlled medical supplies such as dressings, which do not require a prescription, may also be prescribed.
 Depending upon a jurisdiction's medical system, non-prescription drugs may be prescribed because drug benefit plans may reimburse the patient only if the over-the-counter medication is taken at the direction of a qualified medical practitioner.
 In the countries of the UK, National Health Service (NHS) prescriptions are either free or have a fixed price per item; a prescription may be issued so the patient does not have to purchase the item at commercial price.

 Some medical software requires a prescription.

 Legislation may define certain equipment as "prescription devices".
 Such prescription devices can only be used under the supervision of authorized personnel and such authorization is typically documented using a prescription.
 Examples of prescription devices include dental cement (for affixing braces to tooth surfaces), various prostheses, gut sutures, sickle cell tests, cervical cap and ultrasound monitor.

 In some jurisdictions, hypodermic syringes are in a special class of their own, regulated as illicit drug use accessories separate from regular medical legislation.
 Such legislation often allows syringes to be dispensed only with a prescription.

+Prescriptions for healthy foods, such as fruits and vegetables, have been proposed as a simple and cost-effective way to improve a patient's health.